zueskalare/rss_auto_reader/README.md

 ```

 ## Docker Setup
+The Docker container launches the service as an ASGI application (via Uvicorn), hosting both the web UI/API and the async polling loop.
 Build and run both the database and worker with Docker Compose:
+docker-compose up --build
 ```bash
 docker-compose up --build
 ```